Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding

-where the second equation comes from the random feature decomposition and the third equation comes from the Mercer decomposition.

-\end{proof} Immediately, for the stochastic nonlinear control model~\eqref{eq:nonlinear_control} with an arbitrary dynamics $f(s, a)$, the spectral dynamic embeddings $\phi_\omega(\cdot)$ and $\phi_M(\cdot)$ provides a linear space, in which we can conceptually conduct dynamic programming for policy evaluation and optimal control with global optimal guarantee.
-However, compared to the existing literature of \emph{linear MDP} (\citep{jin2020provably,yang2020reinforcement}) that assumes a given linear factorization with finite dimension $\phi$, both the Bochner and Mercer spectral dynamics embedding decomposes general stochastic nonlinear model explicitly through an infinite-dimensional kernel view, motivating us to investigate the finite-dimensional approximation.
+where the second equation comes from the random feature decomposition and the third equation comes from the Mercer decomposition. \end{proof} Immediately, for the stochastic nonlinear control model~\eqref{eq:nonlinear_control} with an arbitrary dynamics $f(s, a)$, the spectral dynamics embeddings $\phi_{\omega,b}(\cdot)$ and $\phi_M(\cdot)$ provides a linear space, in which we can conceptually conduct dynamic programming for policy evaluation and optimal control with \emph{global optimal} guarantee.
+Compared to the existing literature of \emph{linear MDP} (\citep{jin2020provably,yang2020reinforcement}) that assumes a given linear factorization with finite dimension $\phi$, both the Bochner and Mercer Spectral Dynamics embedding decomposes general stochastic nonlinear model explicitly through an infinite-dimensional kernel view, motivating us to investigate the finite-dimensional approximation.